segmentio/Analytics.NET/README.md

 You must provide a *sessionId* or a *userId*.
 Send both when possible.

 **sessionId** (string) is a unique id associated with each user's session.
-Most web frameworks provide a session id you can use here, but if you don't have one, you can use null.
+Most web frameworks provide a session id you can use here, but if you don't have one (like if you're sending from a desktop app), you can use null.

 **userId** (string) is best as an email, but any unique ID will work.
 This is how you recognize a signed-in user in your system.
 Note: userId can be null if the user is not logged in, but then you must provide a sessionId.
 By explicitly identifying a user, you tie all of